sverweij/state-machine-cat/README.md

 As of version 7.4.0 you can use the keyword `class` as an extended keyword on both states and transitions.
-When you render `svg` or `dot` you'll see what you entered there in the output in the `class` attributes of their respective elements.
+When you render `svg` or `dot` you'll see what you entered there in the output in the `class` attributes of their respective elements, along with the type of element (either 'state' or 'transition') and optionally the type of state or transtion (e.g. for state: 'initial', 'regular', 'final' etc.).

 For example, this ...